-Why It’s Important To Educate Yourself On Health Care Options
+Why We Need To Educate Ourselves On Health Care Choices

 The truth is, these industries don’t want to cure disease, they want you somewhere in between healthy and dead, pumping you full of unhealthy foods and chemicals, then managing your health symptoms with drugs and surgery.

 On top of that, we’re forced to pay for insurance from companies that don’t support options for alternative health care practitioners, natural health care products or supplements.
-I can’t tell you how sad it makes me when I give people options and they say, “My insurance pays for (medications, surgery, doctor visits, etc.), it doesn’t cover (supplements, homeopathic remedies, acupuncture, massage, naturopathic doctors, etc.)”
+I can’t tell you how sad it makes me when I give people options and they say, “My insurance pays for (medications, surgery, doctor visits, etc.), it doesn’t cover (supplements, naturopathic doctors, etc.)”

 Meanwhile, we pay out of our pockets for alternative and holistic options that support and promote health.
 But there are things we can do to encourage change.